 Even though the gearbox operates in a sealed unit with no contaminants, there are several reasons why changing the oil may be necessary, such as:

 - When foreign fluids find their way into the transfer case or differential components and contaminate the gear oil, this will require replacing of the transmission fluid.
-A classic example would be when a car gets submerged for long in the water, such as in flood.
+A classic example would be when a car gets submerged for long in the water, such as in a flood.

 - When the gear oil starts producing a burning smell and the clutch begins making grinding noises, or the gears start slipping, these are signs that your car has faulty gearbox oil.